EasyPost/easypost-csharp/README.md

 referrals.
 We have attempted to call out these functions in their respective docstrings.

 **NOTE** .NET Framework/.NET Standard unit tests cannot currently be run on Apple Silicon (M1, M2, etc.).
-Instead, run unit tests in one framework at a time with, e.g `make unit-test fw=net7.0`.
+Instead, run unit tests in one framework at a time with, e.g `make unit-test fw=net8.0`.
 Valid frameworks:

-- `net462` (.NET Framework 4.6.2, will not run on Apple Silicon)
+- `net462` (.NET Framework 4.6.2, the oldest non-EOL version of .NET Framework; will not run on Apple Silicon)
-- `netcoreapp3.1` (.NET Core 3.1)
 - `net5.0` (.NET 5.0)
 - `net6.0` (.NET 6.0)
 - `net7.0` (.NET 7.0)
+- `net8.0` (.NET 8.0)

 #### Test Coverage